SarcevicAntonio/Booking-App/README.md

 The issue is, that you don't want too much overbooking.
 So we create an allowance for every sales agent at sync.
 Our solution implemented Couch DB with a WebApp based frontend plus a server side script for pending bookings that were above the allowance.

 The web app was originally written using just jQuery and PouchDB.
 I later rewrote it in Svelte because i wanted to learn it.
 It's excellent.
-I've also added more features since the new codebase is much better to work in.
+I've also added more features (auth, printing of reservations, adding themes, markdown tour descriptions) since the new codebase is much better to work in.

 ## Getting Started
 * Clone Repo